stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Metrics
-* What are the qualitative objectives? (e.g. reduce user churn)
+* What are the qualitative objectives? (e.g. reduce user churn) The qualitative objective is improving ability of early detection of network issues, with emphasis on proven balanced ability to detect all kinds of them.
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
+* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity) The quantifiable metric is reduction of False Negative Rate ("Miss rate") of anomalies detection, both average and on key slices.
 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
+  	* Reduction of average False Negative Rate - by 3%
+	* Reduction of False Negative Rate on a data slice with poorest performance - by 10%
 * What is the baseline (current) value of the metric?
   * Based on LightGBM module, we currently have:
     * Accuracy of 0.9257 between the predicted anomaly and the actual one